 What types of topical steroids are there?

 There are many types and brands of topical steroid.
 However, they are generally grouped into four categories depending on their strength - mild, moderately potent, potent and very potent.
+(Potent just means 'strong', but doctors tend to use the word potent.)
 There are various brands and types in each category.
 For example, hydrocortisone cream 1% is a commonly used steroid cream and is classed as a mild topical steroid.
 The greater the strength (potency), the more effect it has on reducing inflammation but the greater the risk of side-effects with continued use.

-Creams are usually best to treat moist or weeping areas of skin.
-Ointments are usually best to treat areas of skin which are dry or thickened.
-Lotions may be useful to treat hairy areas such as the scalp.
+Creams (which are usually white) are usually best to treat moist or weeping areas of skin.
+Ointments (which are clear, rather than white) are usually best to treat areas of skin which are dry or thickened.
+Lotions (which are like thin creams) may be useful to treat hairy areas such as the scalp.

 When and how are topical steroids used?